 Michael Cox was born on November 28, 1934 in Bristol, UK.
 His journey to TV Producer was a diverse one he was an actor, a stage manager, advertising agent, a bus driver and handyman.
 He was an assistant director for Coronation Street, Mr. Rose, and Pardon the Expression.
 His producer credits began in 1968 with Coronation Street, A Family at War, and Holly.

 His dream was to produce a Sherlock Holmes series as close to Sir Arthur Conan Doyle as possible and surrounded by Granada’s historically classical milieu.
 His work on bringing this dream to reality began in 1981.
 The series began shooting in 1984.
 But long before the camera’s appeared he built a full scale replica of Baker Street and involved Jeremy Brett.
 Mr. Brett shared Mr. Cox’s dream of bringing Doyle to the screen.
-They treated Doyle’s works as classical English literature.
-And to show his dedication to this idea, Jeremy would attend the writer’s pre-production meetings and “Fight for Doyle” he said, “But wouldn’t Doyle say it better?”
-Looking at the series as a whole, this dedication to Doyle’s words was part in parcel with what made this series great.
+They treated Conan Doyle’s works as classical English literature.
+And to show his dedication to this idea, Jeremy would attend the writer’s pre-production meetings and “Fight for Doyle” as he said, “But wouldn’t Doyle say it better?”
+Looking at the series as a whole, this dedication to Conan Doyle’s words was part in parcel with what made it great.

 Michael wanted to create the greatest Sherlock Holmes series of all time and there is no denying he succeeded.
 He created the most successful and faithful adaptation of Doyle’s stories ever filmed.
 This show is now an icon.
 Jeremy Brett’s portrayal of Sherlock Holmes, the definitive one.
 Dame Jean Doyle told him he was the Sherlock Holmes of her childhood.
 The series won the prestigious Edgar Award for it’s writing.
 And even now, thirty-seven years since the the series began, whenever the best Sherlock Holmes is polled, Jeremy Brett always comes out on top.
-Think of that, thirty-seven years is another generation, many of those being polled have only seen the series on DVD.
+Think of that, thirty-seven years is another generation, many of those being polled have only seen the series on youtube or DVD.
 In the UK, it is still shown regularly on ITV.
 The series that stopped filming in 1994 still continues.

 Michael Cox wrote a wonderful book called, A Study in Celluloid.
 About his years as Producer and Executive Producer of Sherlock Holmes.
 It is a behind-the-scenes Producer’s Account of Jeremy Brett as Sherlock Holmes.
 And a chronicle of this journey that was shared by the community of actors who created this sterling show and the production crew who we never see but were as important.
 Mr. Brett said Michael was always there for him, even when he was no longer producing the TV show.
 With the upheaval in British TV at the time, that very special friendship and support was much needed.
 This was a spectacular series where everything came together, the best in the field worked to make it happen.
 That is a singular event in TV or film.
 Michael Cox had all to do with it, he created the container for spectacular performers to be able to speak the actual words that Sherlock Holmes and Dr. Watson speak in the pages of Sir Arthur Conan Doyle’s stories.
 No one before or since has done that.